 Here's my recipe and the photo Taste of Home took of it.
 Thanks, TOH!!

-My hooker, Beth, had a dilemma.
-Her in-laws are descending this weekend and bringing pizza upon their arrival.
+My friend, Beth, had a dilemma.
+Her in-laws were descending on them the upcoming weekend and bringing pizza upon their arrival.
 She wanted to serve an Italian appetizer and asked me if I had a recipe.

-As a matter of fact, I do!
+As a matter of fact, I did!
 And I’d really kind of forgotten about this one!
 It’s a spin off of a Mexican dip my mom served once.
-Mom’s was wicked good but I was kind of going through this I’m-so-over-Mexican-dip phase and decided to switch it up.
+Mama’s was amazing but I was kind of going through this I’m-so-over-Mexican-dip phase and decided to switch it up.

 The best thing about this recipe?
-No one has anything like it.
+I've yet to find another one like it.
 If you’re going to a holiday function and want to bring something different – try this one out.
-I'll bet you no one will have anything like this.
+I'll bet you no one will have anything like this!

-Because until about five minutes ago, I forgot I’d ever thought it up!
+Because until Beth asked, I'd forgotten I ever thought it up!

 1 onion, diced